Webconverger/dl/README.md

 Use backport of [geoip-database](http://as.archive.progress-linux.org/progress/pool/contrib/g/geoip-database-contrib/)

-More information about the [servers](http://webconverger.org/servers/)
+More information about the [Webconverger download servers](http://webconverger.org/servers/).

 	<VirtualHost *:80>
 	ServerName dl.webconverger.com